 There IS a reason your wife’s spirit is closed off to you.
 It may be one or many or all of the reasons I pointed out earlier.
 However, you need to know that it didn’t happen overnight.
 It may seem to you that it did because of how it all came down.
 But in reality, it has been closing off to you for a while and it just now came to a final closure —one that opened your eyes to the final door slamming shut.

 A number of years ago, I heard Dr Gary Smalley talk about the process of how a spouse’s spirit closes.
 He showed an open hand with all of the fingers splayed wide apart.
 He likened the heart being in the place of the palm of the hand.
 It’s the soft part of who they are and very vulnerable when nothing is protecting it.

-In his book, Winning Your Wife Back Before It’s Too Late, Gary Smalley writes the following:
+In his book, Winning Your Wife Back Before It’s Too Late, Gary Smalley writes the following.

--telling her that her opinions don’t matter
+• Tell her that her opinions don’t matter.

--dismissing her needs as unimportant
+• Dismiss her needs as unimportant.

 Your wife could probably make up her own list of the things you’ve done to close her spirit.

-At our office in Branson, Missouri, we consistently get calls from men all around the world who are desperate because their wives just walked out the door.
+We consistently get calls from men all around the world who are desperate because their wives just walked out the door.
 The most devastating part is that many of these men fail to realize that little by little, their actions closed their wives’s spirits.
 Because this happens internally, many men don’t realize they’ve offended their wives.